 Have you tried a pressure cooker turkey yet in your Instant Pot?
 It’s easier than you think and frees up your oven on Thanksgiving Day!
 Take a look.

 We have 101+ easy Instant Pot recipes here on The Typical Mom blog but now that it is nearing the holidays it was time to cook a pressure cooker turkey!
 I am serious, it is possible to cook a turkey in your Instant Pot and it comes out so moist and full of flavor in less than an hour!
-No more bags to use to keep in the moisture when cooking a turkey in the oven, just pop it in with some broth and vegetables and you can walk away knowing it will come out perfect every time.
+No more bags to use to keep in the moisture when cooking a turkey in the oven.
+Just pop it in for a 45 minute cook time with some broth and vegetables and you can walk away.
+It will come out perfect every time. (affiliate links present)

-I bet you never thought of cooking a turkey in your pressure cooker huh?
+I bet you never thought of making a pressure cooker turkey huh?

 If you follow my blog at all you know I am all about easy Instant Pot recipes, especially during the holidays when you have multiple dishes to cook.
 I started by cooking this Instant Pot ham and was amazed at how easy it was and just how juicy it came out!